MewsSystems/gitbook-connector-api/webhooks.md

 # Webhooks

-Currently supported webhooks that are triggered everytime when hotel updates the integration.
+Partners can be notified about integration changes via webhook calls that are triggered everytime when hotel updates the integration.

 ## Message